Internet Explorer is not supported by Design Library

 Colours used

-Accessibility will be met for those who can not see colours, the primary button has a solid background.
+Accessibility must be met for those who can not see colours.
+The primary button has a solid background.
 The secondary only a border and the tertiary has neither.

 Remember alt texts